feurbano/data_management_2018/sections/section_1/l1_sql.md

 ## <a name="c_1.6"></a>ORDER BY, LIMIT,  DISTINCT, CASE, CAST, COALESCE
 You can control how records are visualized.
 Particularly, you can define the criteria to order them using `ORDER BY (column a) ASC/DESC, (column b) ASC/DESC ...` (ASC is used by default).
-With `LIMIT` you can retrieve just a defined number of records, which is convinient when tables have many record.
+With `LIMIT` you can retrieve just a defined number of records, which is convenient when tables have many record.
 For example you can combine ORDER BY and LIMIT to get the first 10 locations of a given animal.

 ```sql